Stafford, Swift, Lions protect big lead, pound Jaguars 34-16

 KEY INJURIES

-Lions: Lost two starting offensive linemen because of dehydration.
-Neither right tackle Tyrell Crosby nor right guard Halapoulivvti Vaitai returned.
-Rookie defensive end Julian Okwara limped off the field with a leg injury.
+Lions: Rookie defensive end Julian Okwara limped off the field with a leg injury.
+Two starting offensive linemen left because of dehydration.
+Right tackle Tyrell Crosby and right guard Halapoulivvti Vaitai each got fluids.

+“Pretty humid down here,” Patricia said.
+“Pretty humid.
+We might’ve had more than just two go in for IVs.”

 Jaguars: Linebacker Myles Jack (ankle), guard A.J.
 Cann (right shoulder), tight end Tyler Eifert (neck) and safety Jarrod Wilson (hamstring) left the game.